 by Emily Goebel, MD FRCPC

-An endometrial polyp is a non-cancerous (benign) growth that sticks out from the inner surface of the endometrium.
-The polyp is made up of an increased number of otherwise normal-appearing endometrial glands and stromal tissue.
+An endometrial polyp is a non-cancerous growth found on the inside of the uterus.
+The polyp sticks out from the thin layer of tissue on the inside uterus called the endometrium.
+The polyp is made up of an increased number of otherwise normal-appearing endometrial glands and stroma.

-The growth and development of the normal endometrium is controlled by hormones such as estrogen.
+The growth and development of the normal endometrium are controlled by hormones such as estrogen.
 High levels of estrogen can cause increased growth of the tissue in the endometrium and over time the development of an endometrial polyp.
-Some common situations that can result in endometrial polyps include high blood pressure, obesity, late menopause, and tamoxifen treatment.
+Other associated conditions include high blood pressure, obesity, late menopause, and tamoxifen treatment.

-The most common symptom associated with endometrial polyps is post-menopausal or abnormal vaginal bleeding.
-Some patients will not experience any symptoms and the endometrial polyp will be discovered during a medical procedure for another condition.
+The most common symptoms associated with endometrial polyps are post-menopausal or abnormal vaginal bleeding.
+Some patients will not experience any symptoms and the polyp will be discovered during a medical procedure for another condition.

 In patients with abnormal vaginal bleeding, the endometrium is usually sampled by endometrial biopsy or endometrial (uterine) curetting (scrapings of the endometrium with a spoon-shaped instrument).
 The tissue sample is then examined by your pathologist under the microscope.
 When viewed under the microscope, an endometrial polyp is made up of dilated endometrial glands and stroma with thick blood vessels.